Explore health content from A to Z.

 TGA is repaired with heart surgery.
 If your child has other structural heart problems in addition to TGA, surgery may be more complex.
 Your child’s cardiologist or surgeon will discuss the best treatment options with you.

-Before surgery, newborns may be given medication to keep the ductus arteriosus open.
+Before surgery, newborns are frequently given medication to keep the ductus arteriosus open.
 This allows mixed blood to continue to flow from the aorta to the pulmonary artery to receive oxygen.

-Your child may also need a temporary cardiac catheterization procedure called a balloon septostomy until a complete repair can be done.
+Your child may also need a cardiac catheterization procedure called a balloon septostomy performed to widen the PFO until a complete (surgical) repair can be done.
 During this procedure, a catheter (thin, flexible tube) with a balloon on the end is guided through a blood vessel into the heart.
 The balloon is inflated to widen the PFO.
 This allows a greater amount of blood to mix freely between the atria.
 More oxygenated blood can then reach the body.

 Reaction to sedative or anesthesia

 Narrowing of the reconnected vessels